ServiceNow

 CMDB setup

-Service Graph Connector for Datadog can automatically populate server and database configuration items (CIs) in the CMDB for new resources discovered by Datadog.
+Service Graph Connector for Observability - Datadog can automatically populate server and database configuration items (CIs) in the CMDB for new resources discovered by Datadog.
 The Service Graph connector is available through the ServiceNow store.

 For configuration, follow the Service Graph Connector’s guided setup instructions.